Assessment, Feedback & Certificate

 -

-Give one key thing to remember for a good hand playing position.
+Give one key thing to remember for good hand playing position

 -